ms042087/HoYuHin-Website/Java_Notes.md

 ### Abstract class and interface
 A class can only extends one abstract class, but can implements lots of interface.

+It cannot be instantiated as object.
+The subclass inherit it must implement all methods in abstract class.
 AlarmDoor is door with alarm, not alarm with door.

     abstract class Door {